 Coach So is the current head coach for the Boys Arlington Elite PYBL team—hands down the best middle school league in the DMV.
 In his 5 season of coaching in the PYBL, he has won 2 league titles, and is currently the defending league Boys Elite Champions.

 Coach So has also coached AAU for over 6 years.
-His boys Team Ultimate team won AAU Nationals D3 as a 5th grade team, reached the FINAL FOUR at AAU Nationals as a 6th grade team, and finished 6th and 5th respectively in the county as a D1 team in 7th and 8th grade AAU Nationals.
+His boys Team Ultimate team won AAU Nationals D3 as a 5th grade team, reached the FINAL FOUR at AAU Nationals as a 6th grade team, and finished 6th and 5th respectively in the country as a D1 team in 7th and 8th grade AAU Nationals.

 During his 18 years of coaching and training, Coach So has coached many student-athletes and has had many move on to play at the college level, including Joey Lynch-Flohr, who played Division I basketball and professionally overseas; Quintin Millora-Brown, currently playing Division I at Rice University; and not least, RJ Barney, currently playing at Saint Vincent College.